debiki/talkyard-prod-one/README.md

 these instructions and config files have not been so very tested.
 They might be wrong or misleading.

+Currently I recommend that you don't try this, unless you know how to use Git and can resolve edit conflicts.
+Because I will update the files herein, but if you've edited the same files and lines — then there will be edit conflicts, which you will need to resolve.

 Feel free to tell me about problems you find; post a something-is-broken topic here: http://www.effectivediscussions.org/forum/latest/support